Celtic ruler's 2,000-year-old ring kept in cupboard for 28 years

 The collector, a 66-year-old man who wants to stay anonymous, put it in a cupboard for 28 years before deciding to get it valued.

 "I'm in my 60s, I don't know how long I'll be around," he said.
-"I thought it really wanted a good home so my children don't have to figure out what it do with it."
+"I thought it really wanted a good home so my children don't have to figure out what to do with it."

 The ring's owner initially believed it to be Roman or Anglo Saxon, but when he took it to be valued at the British Museum, experts told him its true age.